Pratyush2005/Synapse/README.md

 # 🧠 Synapse

-**Synapse** is a minimalistic, AI-powered terminal tool for macOS that lets you monitor processes and understand what they do — instantly.
-It combines Unix commands like `ps` with the power of LLMs (via Groq) to provide real-time, plain-English explanations.
+**Synapse** is a minimalistic, AI-powered terminal tool for macOS that lets you monitor processes, inspect network connections, and get AI-powered explanations or troubleshooting suggestions.
+It combines Unix tools (`ps`, `lsof`) with Groq's LLM (`gemma2-9b-it`) to give real-time insights and advice.

 ---

 ## ⚙️ Features

 - 📊 Display top N running processes using `ps`
-- 🤖 Use Groq API with the `gemma2-9b-it` model to explain what a process is doing
+- 🤖 Use Groq API to explain what a process does (PID-based)
+- 🌐 View active network connections via `lsof`
+- 🔧 Get AI-powered troubleshooting suggestions for system/network issues
 - ⚡ Pure C performance — fast and lightweight
-- 🔐 No dependencies except `curl`, `ps`, and `cJSON`
+- 🔐 Minimal dependencies: `curl`, `ps`, `lsof`, `cJSON`

 ---